adam-blinzler/adventure-game/README.md

 - python 3 with only standard libraries

 # How to start a game
-python /src/game.py < configfile >
+python /src/game.py < configfile with path >
-< configfile > must exist in the game-design folder

 #Design Information
 Each parameter follows this format